 Substantially limiting impairment means a significant impairment as compared to an average person in the general population.
-In determining whether an individual is substantially limited in a major life activity so as to qualify as "disabled," you must consider whether the person is substantially limited when using a mitigating measure, such as medication, glasses, a prosthesis, a hearing aid, or even compensating behaviors the person has developed to mitigate the effects of an impairment.
+The determination of whether an impairment substantially limits a major life activity is to be made without regard to the effects of mitigating measures such as mediation, a prosthesis, a hearing aid, etc.